messageformat/messageformat/packages/website/pages/build.md

   -o of, --outfile=of
         Write output to the file of.
 If undefined or '-', prints to stdout

-See the messageformat-cli README for more options.
+See the @messageformat/cli README for more options.
 Configuration may also be set in package.json or messageformat.rc.json.
 ```